 Buhr Park Deep End

 The Deep End at Buhr Park allows diving.
 Kids 16 and younger will need to take a deep end test before swimming in the deep end.
-During our visit, it was less crowded than the main pool area.
+During our visit, it was less crowded than the main pool area. (* Note Vets Pool’s website states the age is now 12 and they are not offering a deep end test in 2021 due to limited staff.
+I don’t know if this applies to Buhr as well).

 For the deep end test, kids need to swim 50 yards (two laps of the main pool) and tread water for 1 minute.
 The swimming needs to be a front crawl (aka freestyle) with their arms coming out of water.
 The deep end test is offered several times a day.
 You have to take the test at each of the Ann Arbor pools.